Southampton-RSG-Training/intro-to-hpc/episodes/2_using_hpc_systems.md

 ```bash
 username@laptop:~$ ssh -i ~/.ssh/id_ed25519_iridis your_university_username@iridis6.soton.ac.uk
 ```
-and for Iridis X there are 3 login nodes. `loginX001`; an Intel Xeon 8562Y+ login node with an NVIDIA L4 GPU, `loginX002` and AMD EPYC 7452 CPU node without a GPU, and `loginX003`; an AMD EPYC 9255 node with an NVIDIA L4 GPU.
+and for Iridis X there are 3 login nodes:

+- `loginX001`; an Intel Xeon 8562Y+ login node with an NVIDIA L4 GPU
+- `loginX002` and AMD EPYC 7452 CPU node without a GPU
+- `loginX003`; an AMD EPYC 9255 node with an NVIDIA L4 GPU

 The commands to login to each of them are:

 ```bash
 username@laptop:~$ ssh -i ~/.ssh/id_ed25519_iridis your_university_username@loginX001.iridis.soton.ac.uk